-Tormented begins with the funeral of Darren Mullet (Calvin Dean, Passengers), an unpopular student in a British private school.
+The film begins with the funeral of Darren Mullet (Calvin Dean, Passengers), an unpopular student in a British private school.
 It seems that Mullet was driven to suicide by a group of nasty bullies.
 Not long after the service, Mullet’s tormentors begin to die under mysterious circumstances.
 At first, the deaths are attributed to freak accidents, but there are signs that the students have been targeted by someone, or something, with an insatiable thirst for revenge.
-Who would survive the carnage?

 Reaction & Thoughts:

-Who is this movie for?
 It’s retro-slasher — the sort of thing that wants to ignite feelings of nostalgia in older horror buffs.
-But Tormented, written by Stephen Prentice, directed by Jon Wright, is so embedded in millennial angst that any viewer over the age of twenty-one will have a hard time connecting here — I never understood why the characters were so angry and mean-spirited.
+But Tormented, written by Stephen Prentice, directed by Jon Wright (Grabbers), is so embedded in millennial angst that any viewer over the age of twenty-one will have a hard time connecting here — I never understood why the characters were so angry and mean-spirited.

 Conclusions & Final Thoughts: